tanalam2411/kubernetes/programming_kubernetes/Introduction/CO_events.md

 > But what happens to our(local) state if a controller crashes as it does not persist state locally?

 - Persistency in the controller is not needed.
 The event-driven design will replay all(appropriate) events when the controller (re)starts, similar to the concept of [`event-sourcing`](https://martinfowler.com/eaaDev/EventSourcing.html).
+- k8s is [`level-triggered`](https://speakerdeck.com/thockin/edge-vs-level-triggered-logic), i.e. if an event gets lost during tranmission(e.g. network issue) or your controller misses events during downtime, the next time there's a (re-)sync it's going to receive the complete desired state for that object from the API server.

+- Controller's don't talk to each other directly, there's a potential for race conditions when state is to be changed, e.g. a write to same object from different controllers.
+This is called **`optimistic concurrency`** and needs to be handled in the application layer(i.e. in each controller logic).
+Idempotency and compare and set with retries(based on monotonically increasing resource versions) are patterns used to address this.